Save money while you update your home's outdoor appearance by putting your dollars to work on high-impact projects.

 Turn your home's entry into an inviting focal point by adding a few well-chosen and nicely arranged plants on the front porch.
-Vary the plant and container sizes and arrange them on multiple levels.
+Vary the plant and container sizes, and arrange them on multiple levels.

-If a concrete walkway is in bad shape or is just as dull as dirt, replace it with a fresh path made entirely of stone or brick.
-Visitors access this front door via square pads of bluestone trimmed in brick.
+If a concrete walkway is in bad shape or is just dull as dirt, replace it with a fresh path made entirely of stone or brick.
+Visitors access this front door via square pads of bluestone trimmed with brick.
 Narrow strips of turfgrass separate the squares, which step up slightly with the change in grade from the street to the house.